-The Surface, of course, has a touch screen and you can use that to navigate.
-If you have a touchscreen monitor or laptop, you can keep using your Windows PC without a mouse or keyboard, and it also makes troubleshooting easier.
-If you do not have a touchscreen monitor or Windows PC, and your mouse and your keyboard have stopped working in Windows 10, it makes things a bit difficult.
+The Surface, of course, has a touch screen, and you can use that to navigate.
+If you have a touchscreen monitor or laptop, you can keep using your Windows PC without a mouse or keyboard, making troubleshooting easier.
+If you do not have a touchscreen monitor or Windows PC, and your mouse and your keyboard have stopped working in Windows 11/10, it makes things a bit difficult.
 Before you begin, you may want to read how to use the Windows computer without a keyboard or mouse.

 So go through the list first and see which of these suggestions you can follow under your given circumstances.
 If possible, use another working mouse/keyboard with this PC till you fix the problem.